 But do these wonder machines really live up to their 'mythical' status – and should you buy one?
-To help you decide, we asked CHOICE home economist Fiona Mair, who's been using and testing air fryers for years, to bust the myths surrounding this latest kitchen craze.
+To help you decide, we asked CHOICE home economist Fiona Mair, who's been testing air fryers for years, to bust the myths surrounding this latest kitchen craze.

 Our air fryer aficionado Fiona Mair.

 Despite its name, an air fryer doesn't actually 'fry' your food at all – it bakes it.